chenlize96/chat-app/README.md

 5. Join a private room

    The admin should click on a room name and invite a user, for example, user aaa.
-If aaa click on the notification button and accept, this room will appear on the available room list.
+If aaa clicks on the notification button and accepts, this room will appear on the available room list.

 6. Send messages